CyrisXD/YouPIP-Script/README.md

 Once the script is installed, simply watch a YouTube video and switch to another tab.
 If the video is playing, it will automatically enter Picture-in-Picture mode.
 Switch back to the YouTube tab to exit Picture-in-Picture mode and resume playback in the original browser window.

+## To Do

+An unforeseen bug just appeared where the browser requires user interaction on the page before switching tabs for the PIP function to work.
+This could lead to intermittent functionality of the script.
+Need to find a work-around.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.